devlooped/SponsorLink/docs/github.md

 ---
-title: GitHub Support
+title: GitHub Sponsors
-nav_order: 2
+nav_order: 3
 page_toc: false
 ---
-# GitHub Reference Implementation
+# GitHub Sponsors Reference Implementation
 <!-- #content -->

 ## Overview

+The reference implementation of the SponsorLink specification leverages [GitHub Sponsors](https://github.com/sponsors/) to provide a simple and secure way for OSS projects on GitHub to properly attribute sponsorsing status to their users on their dev machine, to enable sponsorable libraries and tools to provide sponsor-specific features or benefits.

 The reference implementation comprises two parts: